Getting Married for the Second Time

 - Reusing old rings from a past marriage

 - Criticizing former spouses.
-Let’s keep negative past experiences in the past.
+Keep any negative past experiences in the past.